300 Series: Administration

 Reviewed: 4/13; 12/16; 11/19; 3/23

-Revised: 12/10; 11/11; 8/14; 9/16
+Revised: 12/10; 11/11; 8/14; 9/16; 2/26

 Related Policy: 300.1; 301.1; 304.1

-303.5 - Building Principal Qualifications, Appointment, and Responsibilities
+303.5 - Building Principal: Qualifications, Appointment, Responsibilities

-In order to assist the superintendent in carrying out the responsibilities of their office, and at the recommendation of the superintendent, the school board may approve one or more principals to perform such duties as assigned by the superintendent and outlined in the function statements of Policy 303.5-R.
+In order to assist the superintendent in carrying out the responsibilities of their office, and at the recommendation of the superintendent, the board may approve one or more principals to perform such duties as assigned by the superintendent and outlined in the function statements of Policy 303.5-R.

 Building principals must have the following qualifications:

-3. Sufficient educational background and experience to merit recommendation by the superintendent.
+2. Sufficient educational background and experience to merit recommendation by the superintendent.

-Principals will perform duties and responsibilities as designated by the superintendent subject to the policies of the school board, the Code of Iowa, federal law, and negotiated contracts.
+Principals will perform duties and responsibilities as designated by the superintendent subject to the policies of the board, the Code of Iowa, federal law, and negotiated contracts.

 Adopted: 2/01